Dying Light: The Beast Review | Is it worth it?

 The Good

 “Props devs!
-A game that actually runs on release!
+A game that works day one?!
 AND WELL!”

 “The game runs stupidly well.”

-Performance aside, the biggest praise is that it feels like a proper sequel to the first Dying Light, not DL2.
+Performance issues aside, the best compliment I can give is: It feels like a true successor to the first Dying Light, and not Dying Light 2.
 Someone wrote:

-“This is the actual sequel to Dying Light 1.
-This game literally screams ‘we messed up with Dying Light 2 so let’s go back to what made the first one so special.’
+“This is the genuine sequel for Dying Light 1.
+This is a game that screams ‘we fucked up with Dying Light 2 so let’s go back to what made the first one great’.
 Welcome back, Kyle Crane.
 Good night and good luck.”

-Plenty of fans are loving that Crane is back and that the game brings back the vibe of the original.
-Another comment summed it up with:
+Loads of fans are delighted that Crane is back as well, and that the game has recreated the feel of original.
+Another put it this way:

-“Feels like playing DL1 again omg.
+“Omg this just feels like playing DL1 again.
 WE ARE SO BACK CRANE ENJOYER.”

-Players also say combat feels tighter than DL2, parkour is satisfying, and overall it’s polished.
+combat feels better than DL2, parkour is satisfying and generally it’s polished too.
 One first impression was:

-“The combat feels GREAT compared to Dying Light 2… parkour feels neat and satisfying… feels VERY polished so far.
-I like it :thumbsup:”
+"The combat feels GREAT against Dying Light 2… the parkour feels cool and satisfying as well… so far, it FEELS VERY polished.
+I like it"

 The Mixed and The Bad

 Not everyone is impressed.
-Some feel the game is shallow, especially with the new “Beast mode.”
+On the contrary, some have felt the game has been a little shallow and with the new “Beast mode,” just not that great.
 One blunt review said:

-“Lackluster skill tree, surprisingly shallow gimmick (beast mode… punch things and occasionally ground smash, how original).”
+“Bland skill tree, ridiculous gimmick (wolf mode… punch things and sometimes ground smash woah).

-A few also complained about bugs and performance quirks:
+Some also griped about bugs and performance hiccups:

-“Game doesn’t close when you quit… stutters like crazy after the tutorial.”
+“Game does not close when you exit… stutters like mad after the tutorial.

-Others feel the world itself is bland and not fun to explore.
-One player, 11 hours in, wrote:
+Some feel that the world is just dull and not fun to explore.
+One player, 11 hours in, put it this way:

 Graphics are another sticking point.
-Even on a high-end PC, one player felt it didn’t look up to par:
+Even for one person playing on a high-end PC, it apparently didn’t look up to snuff:

-“Even running it on an RTX 5090… the graphics look outdated, lighting and textures feel flat… zombie physics are a big letdown.”
+“Even running (it) on an RTX 5090… graphics look outdated, lighting and textures are flat, zombie physics are a huge let down.”

 The Overall Vibe

-So far, the community is split.
-Some are just thrilled to have a smooth, polished Dying Light experience that feels like the real sequel to DL1.
-Others think it’s bland, overpriced, and a step backward from DL2 in visuals and depth.
+For now, the community is divided.
+Others are just happy to finally be able to play a buttery, polished Dying Light experience that really feels like the sequel to DL1.
+Others think it's flavorless, overpriced and a step backward from DL2 in terms of visuals and depth.

 As one player put it best: